teemtee/testcloud/README.md

 Alternatively, the instances can also be viewed and manipulated using the **virt-manager** tool.

-### Creating an instance with speciffic architecture
+### Creating an instance with specific architecture

 Instances can be created with a different architecture than the host architecture.
 You'll need to have a proper qemu binary installed for this to work (eg. qemu-system-aarch64-core for aarch64 on x86_64 on Fedora).
 Supported